Bangor Academy and Sixth Form College

 Bangor Academy and Sixth Form College (informally Bangor Academy) is an 11–18 co-educational, secondary school and sixth form in Bangor, County Down, Northern Ireland.
+The school dates from 2001 when the non-selective Bangor Girls High School and the non-selective Gransha Boys' High school merged.

+In a 2019 Belfast Telegraph survey of GCSE performance of every post-primary school that undertakes the examinations in Northern Ireland it ranked 156 out of 186.

-As of March 2023, the school is the largest in Northern Ireland with 1,835 pupils enrolled at the school.
+As of June 2025, the school is the largest in Northern Ireland with 1,871 pupils enrolled at the school.